hack-the-heart/starter-nodejs-server/README.md

-# Starter NodeJS & Cloudant
+# Starter NodeJS & CloudantDB
 The server reads from a CloudantDB and displays all data inside the DB.
 This is meant to be a starter server to get things started (the method used to display all the data is not efficent for large amounts of data).

 **Cloudant DB**